mesosphere/marathon-lb/README.md

     Ex: HAPROXY_0_VHOST = 'marathon.mesosphere.com'
     Ex: HAPROXY_0_VHOST = 'marathon.mesosphere.com,marathon'

+  HAPROXY_{n}_PATH
+    The HTTP path to match, starting at the beginning.
+To specify multiple paths, pass a space separated list.
+The syntax matches that of the `path_beg` config option in HAProxy.
+To use the path routing, you must also define a VHost.
+    Ex: HAPROXY_0_PATH = '/v2/api/derp'
+    Ex: HAPROXY_0_PATH = '-i /multiple /paths'

   HAPROXY_{n}_STICKY
     Enable sticky request routing for the service.
     Ex: HAPROXY_0_STICKY = true